ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

    unnecessary if arguments are supplied.

 #.
 The second production (2) is there only to support the current (implemented but entirely undocumented)
    possiblity of having multiple types in one ``SPECIALISE`` pragma.
-A welcome alternative would be to eliminate this possiblity.
+With this proposal, GHC will deprecate this form, and remove it altogether after two compiler releases.

 #.
 As today, ``SPECIALISE`` pragmas may be written only at top-level or
    in a class or instance declaration, never in a ``let`` or ``where``.